theanthonylogan/theanthonylogan/README.md

 ## I'm a Husband, Father, Developer, and Writer!!

-- 🌱 I’m currently learning writing and data engineering 🤣
+- 🌱 I’m currently learning data engineering and python.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to build cool things in python.
 - 🥅 2023 Goals: Developer a habit of writing about what I learn.
 Get fit.
 Data Engineering Ultralearning Project
 - ⚡ Fun fact: I love to play trading card games with my kids.